 Shopify’s Editor

 Ultimately, one of the characteristics that makes it a great product is the clean look of the editor.
-Editors are notoriously complex, bulky, and clunky but Shopfiys’ product managers and UX designers did an excellent job.
+Editors are notoriously complex, bulky, and clunky but Shopifys’ product managers and UX designers did an excellent job.
 Again, in this case, the fact that they have an app store providing the extra functionality has proven a winning card over competitors.

 The initial price tag for the basic product is 29$ which is very reasonable.
 Furthermore, Shopify Payments do not incur an additional transaction fee!